RyanJMah/dotfiles2/readme.md

 * `pip3`
 * `curl`

-Installation script has some dependencies as well, install them via pip.
+The installation scripts have some dependencies as well, install them via pip.

 ```bash
 pip3 install -r requirements.txt